bepass-org/oblivion/README.md

 # Oblivion - Unofficial Warp Client for Android

-"Internet, for everyone or no one."
+"Internet, for all or none!"

-Oblivion provides secure, optimized internet access through a user-friendly Android app.
+Oblivion provides secure, optimized internet access through a user-friendly Android app using cloudflare warp technology

-Leveraging `bepass-sdk` and a custom Go implementation of WireGuard, it's designed for fast and private online experiences.
+It's leveraging `bepass-sdk` and a custom Go implementation of WireGuard, it's designed for fast and private online experiences.

 ## Features